sherpan/llm_for_machine_translation/README.md

 ## Dependencies

-ollama: for locally hosting open-source models like LLama3 and DeepseekLLM on my Macbook Pro
+[ollama](https://github.com/ollama/ollama) : for locally hosting open-source models like LLama3 and DeepseekLLM on my Macbook Pro

-litellm: for making it easy to switch out the underlying model used without requiring major code changes
+[litellm](https://github.com/BerriAI/litellm): for making it easy to switch out the underlying model used without requiring major code changes

-Opik: for providing a framework to systemicatically and quantatively test and evaluate your LLM Apps
+[Opik](https://github.com/comet-ml/opik): for providing a framework to systemicatically and quantatively test and evaluate your LLM Apps

 ## Getting Started